Guide to business credit card rewards

 Keep in mind that the types of rewards you can earn, as well as how and when you earn and redeem them, depend on the terms and conditions of your credit card.

-How to choose the best business credit card rewards for you
+How to choose the best business credit card rewards

-The best business credit card rewards program for you and your company usually depends on your business spending habits.
+The best business credit card rewards program for your company usually depends on your business spending habits.
 In other words, the vendors you rely on and how much you spend between billing cycles can help determine which business rewards credit card suits your needs.

 1. Consider credit card annual fees